Jet energy drop: Iterated soft drop

 As a consistency check, we investigate several limits of the grooming parameters.
 First, we consider the limit $\beta\to\infty$.
 As can be seen from \eq{ISDfixedorder}, the entire jet function $\Delta \cG^{\rm ISD}_i$ is proportional to $1/\beta$ and vanishes in this limit.
 Indeed, for $\beta\to\infty$ the soft drop condition in \eq{criterion} is always trivially satisfied and no branches are removed from the jet.
 Second, since $\Delta\cG^{\rm ISD}_i$ is proportional to $1/\beta$ we cannot take the limit $\beta\to 0$ at fixed order.
 Indeed, for iterated soft drop, the jet energy drop with $\beta=0$ is not IRC safe.
 For regular soft drop the case $\beta=0$ is still Sudakov safe, as discussed in section~\ref{sec:SDbeta0}.
 Third, we consider the limit $z_{\rm cut}\to 0$, which (similar to $\beta\to \infty$) corresponds to the limit of no grooming.
 To see more clearly that $\Delta \cG^{\rm ISD}_i$ also vanishes in this limit, we rewrite it as follows: The plus distributions in \eq{ISDfixedorder} are defined such that they vanish when integrated over the interval $0<\Delta_E<1$.
 We can rewrite these distributions such that they instead vanish when integrating over the interval $0<\Delta_E< z_{\rm cut}$ of the theta function that multiplies the distributions, which we indicate by the subscript $\Theta+$.
 For example, for the quark case this yields

 and similarly for the gluon, making it clear that $\Delta\cG_i^{\rm ISD}$ vanishes in the limit $z_{\rm cut}\to 0$.

 We end this section by comparing the singular terms, obtained by expanding $\Delta\cG^{\rm ISD}_i$ in the limit $\Delta_E\ll\zc\ll 1$, to the full NLO expression of $|\Delta\cG^{\rm ISD}_i|$, shown in \fig{refactorization_ISD}.
 We chose representative values of the soft-drop parameters and jet kinematics, indicated in the figure.
-We observe that the non-singular power corrections are very small compared to logarithmically enhanced or singular terms at NLO over the entire range of $\Delta_E$, suggesting the importance of all-order resummation, which is discussed in the next section.
-Because the nonsingular is so small, we do not include it as a matching correction, since its impact on our results is negligible.
+We observe at NLO the non-singular power corrections, which equals the difference between the singular terms and the fixed-order NLO, are very small compared to singular terms at NLO over the entire range of $\Delta_E$, suggesting the importance of all-order resummation, which is discussed in the next section.
+Because the non-singular is so small, we do not include it as a matching correction, since its impact on our results is negligible.